- 1 The best testimony of the encounter between Hitler and Franco

-On October 23, 1940, Francisco Franco, at the time, his Excellency the Caudillo, and Adolf Hitler, the Führer, Chancellor of the Third Reich, are in Hendaye.
+On October 23, 1940, Francisco Franco, at this time, his Excellency the Caudillo, and Adolf Hitler, the Führer, Chancellor of the Third Reich, are in Hendaye.
 The meeting has been arranged months ago, as we will see later, and the object of it would try to elucidate the entry or absence of Spain into World War II and the conditions of such participation in the event of the Axis victory.
 Much has been written about what happened in that meeting, although rarely all the facts have been thoroughly analyzed...

 The best testimony of the encounter between Hitler and Franco